 EPC Intel

-Técnicas Reunidas and Sinopec Land FEED Contract for Yanbu Green Hydrogen Project
+Técnicas Reunidas and Sinopec land FEED contract for Yanbu Green Hydrogen Project

 ACWA Power has awarded FEED for its USD 8.5B Yanbu green hydrogen project to Técnicas Reunidas and Sinopec.
 The project targets 2.5 million tonnes of green ammonia annually, creating major opportunities for fabricators, service companies, and downstream suppliers.